Sanghyeon16/BMS/README.md

 For training and performance evaluation of the warning model, Python 3.6.5 and Tensorflow-gpu 1.7.1 on GeForce GTX 1080ti (GPU) were used.

 ## Usage
-Input dataset should have time series [Voltage, Current, Temperature] variables.\
+Input dataset should be formed time series dataset which have [Voltage, Current, Temperature] variables.\
 The program will modify its variables and return warning signal in every [seqence length] sec.

 ## Citation